AttackPattern/ap-react-starter/README.md

 How to Edit
 ---
 ### Index file
 The index file is sitting in `app/server.jsx`.  if you need to edit meta data this is the place to do it.
-The core of the app is in
+The core of the app is in:
 ```
 <div id="main" >
   <div dangerouslySetInnerHTML={{ __html: markup.app }} />